 Hi all, my name is Little Foot and I am a female mini Rex and was brought to the park by a family.
 I am soft like velvet and very cute!

 What's up?
-My name is Spencer and I'm a Polish rabbit, which is a breed of a dwarf rabbit.
-I was brought to the park in 2010 and I am extremely friendly-- I even enjoy getting a bath!
+My name is Spencer and I'm a male Polish rabbit, which is a breed of a dwarf rabbit.
+I was brought to the park in 2010 and I am extremely friendly.

 Hi there, my name is Wasabi and I am a female Tan, which is a small fancy breed of rabbit that are shown often at fairs.
 I am six years old and am the most shy out of all the bunnies.

-Hey, my name is Babs and I am the newest rabbit to join the Brooksvale animal family!
+Hey, my name is Babs and I am a female Lilac rabbit.
 I was abandoned at a local transfer station and was treated for mites in my ears.
 After about a week of my people cleaning my ears and making sure I was healthy, I was brought outside to join my rabbit friends.
 I have become extremely sociable and am enjoying my new life!

 Hi all!
 We are a flock of Barred Rock and New Hampshire Red hens.
+The chicks are Buff Orpington hens, and a mix of Barred Rock & White Crested Black Polish and Barred Rock & White Crested Black Polish hens.
+There is also one White Crested Black Polish chick that will grow up to be a rooster.
 Us Barred Rocks will be two years old this summer, and us Reds will be one year old this summer.
 We Barred Rocks have a black and white striped pattern and we are friendly birds.
 As baby chicks, we were all black with some white patches.
 We New Hampshire Reds arrived here last summer and were yellow as baby chicks.
 The difference between Rhode Island Reds and us New Hampshire Reds is in our tail feathers.
 New Hampshire Reds have some black in their tail feathers and are a darker shade of red overall than Rhode Island Reds.
 All of us chickens are used in the camp program during the summer when we arrive here as chicks.
 Campers learn how to feed, give us water, handle us as chicks, and collect eggs from us older hens.
 When visiting us, we will probably come up to the fence and do our usual squawking and it’s because we think you have food for us.
 This is why you should watch your fingers!
 We might accidentally peck it, thinking it is food, and may hurt you in the process.
 Of course we don’t mean it, we are just being chickens.
 We also love our new coop!
 It fits us all just perfectly and this yard for us is like living in a five star hotel.

 The park acquired two bee hives in the spring of 2016.
 The apiary is located behind the horse pasture, with plenty of signs and barriers to keep the public at a safe distance.
 The bees are a great addition to the park; pollinating the many flowers in the area and best of all--making honey!
 Unfortunately, the Park lost both hives during the 2016-2017 winter.
 We are contributing our bee loss to the fluctuating temperatures from the winter.
 In April of 2017, the Park obtained two new hives.
 Here's to hoping for a better year!